-Step One – Go Into Page Verification
+Step One – Go into page verification

-Step Two – Instant Verification
+Step Two – Instant verification

-Step Three – Detailed Verification
+Step Three – Detailed verification

 If you don’t want Facebook to call and give you the code, you can opt for the detailed verification instead.
 To do this, click “Verify This Page with Documents.”
 Facebook will prompt you to upload a document that proves your business is legitimate.
 The document should clearly show your business name and address.
 Facebook allows you to use:

-- Business license
+- driver’s license

-- Business phone or utility bill
+- recent utility bill

-- Certificate of formation
+- articles of incorporation

 Step Four – Additional Information

-You’ll see an “Additional Information” box when you go through the verification process.
-Take advantage of this.
+You’ll see an “confirm notability” box when you go through the verification process.
+Completing this information is optional, but it will get you closer to successful verification.
 Write a quick introduction and outline a compelling reason why Facebook should verify you.
-Include links to your brand’s Wikipedia page, website, or relevant press articles.
+Describe the people who follow your Page – what they like, what they’re interested in, and why they follow you.
+List all the names the person or organization your Page or profile represents is known by.
 Keep it short, concise, and quick.

-Step Five – Wait for Verification
+Step Five – Wait for verification